mhoennig/hs.hsadmin.ng/README.md

 The latter `curl` command actually goes through the database server.

 <big>&#9432;</big>
-If you want a formatted JSON output, you can pipe the result to `jq` or similar too.s
+If you want a formatted JSON output, you can pipe the result to `jq` or similar.

 If you still need to install some of these tools, find some hints in the next chapters.